Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 }

 The above code will change that limit to 50.
-If you still can’t see your custom field then try increasing that limit even further.
+If you still can’t see your custom field, then you can try increasing that limit even further.

-If you have many WordPress custom fields or multiple users writing on your website, then this is not an ideal solution.
+If you have many WordPress custom fields or multiple authors writing on your website, then this is not an ideal solution.

-First thing you need to do is install and activate the Advanced Custom Fields plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Advanced Custom Fields plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Custom Fields » Field Groups page and click on the add new button.
+Upon activation, you need to visit the ACF » Field Groups page and click on the ‘Add New’ button.

 Add new field group

-A field group is like a container of a set of custom fields.
-This allows you to add multiple panels of custom fields.
+A field group is like a container with a set of custom fields.
+It allows you to add multiple panels of custom fields.

 Add new field

-Scroll down, and you’ll see other options for that particular field.
+Next, you can scroll down to see other options for that particular field, like field name, field label, and default value.
 You can change them to your own requirements.

-You can add multiple fields to your field group if you want.
-Once you are finished, click on the publish button to save your changes.
+You can also add multiple fields to your field group if you want.
+Once you are finished, just click on the ‘Save Changes’ button.

-You can now edit a post or create a new one and you’ll see a new panel for your WordPress custom fields below the content editor.
+Next, edit a post or create a new one, and you will see a new panel with your WordPress custom fields below the content editor.

-For detailed step by step instructions, see our guide on how to add custom meta boxes in WordPress posts and post types.
+For detailed step-by-step instructions, you can see our guide on how to add custom meta boxes in WordPress posts and post types.

-Now let’s see how to check if the custom field is not empty before displaying it.
-To do that, we will modify our code to first check if the field has data in it.
+Now, let’s see how to check that the custom field is not empty before displaying it.
+To do that, we will modify our code to first check if the field has data in it:

 <?php